alanhoff/node-bolty/readme.md

 var Bolty = require('bolty');
 var schema = {
   name: 'testing-template', // The name of this template
-  fields: {                 // Here we need to list all fields that we wan't to encode
+  fields: {                 // Here we need to list all fields that we want to encode
     time: {                 // We will be expeting a key called time
       id: 1,                // This id must be unique inside the fields
       type: 'date'          // Bolty should parse and decode this field as a date